Kristina01111000/Drws_site/README.md

 - home/welcome page:
 	- archive system for the home page articles -> i think making them posts would be the best bet
 		- have not linked the articles yet b/c waiting on archive system
-	- different word than sturdying for here and now section -> steadying? strong?

 - the powerpoint course is really long, how should i separate it?
 	- do you have the rights to the photos in it? -> they're good,
 	- intro slide 1 to 27